irvnriir/sup_sh_Xrud/README.md

-Create an Issue if you think that you were looking for this place .
+If you think that you were looking for this place, create an Issue .

 ## GitHub Issues